 We are delighted that you are considering Congregation Sinai’s Religious School for your child’s Judaic education.

-Our program offers your family a warm, nurturing environment where your child can thrive and grow:
+Our program offers your family a warm, nurturing environment where your child can thrive and grow.

 We strive to give children and families the tools and experiences that will help them to live a Jewish life.
 We endeavor to impart a love for Judaism and for Eretz Yisrael, engagement with God, and a commitment to mitzvot (good deeds) and tikkun olam (making the world a better place).
+To give you a better sense of what we teach, I've added curriculum diagrams to the bottom of this page.

 At Congregation Sinai, we form a partnership between parents, students, and the Religious School.
 We look forward to embarking on this journey together.